 What is secondary lung cancer?

-Secondary cancer in the lung is when cancer cells spread to the lungs from a cancer that started somewhere else in the body.
+Secondary lung cancer is when cancer cells spread to 1 or both lungs from a cancer that started somewhere else in the body.
+A primary cancer is where the cancer first starts.
+We have separate information about cancer that starts in the lung (primary lung cancer).

 How does cancer spread to the lung?